tommyknocker/pdo-database-class/documentation/README.md

 use tommyknocker\pdodb\PdoDb;
 use tommyknocker\pdodb\helpers\Db;

-// Works with MySQL, MariaDB, PostgreSQL, SQLite, and MSSQL
+// Works with MySQL, MariaDB, PostgreSQL, SQLite, MSSQL, and Oracle
 $db = new PdoDb('sqlite', [
     'path' => ':memory:'  // SQLite - no setup required!
 ]);